 - Full Year

-The course is a core component of the MA Anthropological Research Methods, following on from the core course in Anthropological Research Methods and Statistics for Social Anthropologists, and from region-specific, language and other optional courses taken on the programme.
+The course is a core component of the MA Anthropological Research Methods, following on from the core course, Research Methods in Anthropology (including an Introduction to Quantitative Methods in Social Research in taught in term 2), and from region-specific, language and other optional courses taken on the programme.
 It will extend a student’s regional and theoretical knowledge and methodological understanding.

 MA Research Methods students will be assigned dissertation supervisors early in the year with whom topics are agreed.
 They meet regularly with their supervisors to produce a systematic review of the secondary and regional literature which forms an integral part of their dissertation.
 The dissertation (15,000 words) constitutes the main work in which students demonstrate the extent to which they have achieved the key learning outcomes of research training.

 Objectives and learning outcomes of the course